ollej/shoutbridge/README.md

    * !help - Display help information from all plugins.
    * !calc - calculator
    * Possibly convert !trivia, !weather, !translate, !google etc from other bots.
+ * Plugin handlers should always receive a generic object instead of the raw twisted domish object.
+For messages, this can be a Shout object.